oplS16projects/Sports-Stats-David-and-Connor/README.md

 Monday April 18: Apply those stats to the forumla.
 The formula may need revising at this point [DONE]

-Wednesday April 20: Have all files need to pull from for GUI (team logos, etc.)
+Wednesday April 20: Have all files need to pull from for GUI (team logos, etc.) [DONE]

 Friday April 22: Finalize Forumla, start to put GUI together.
+[DONE]

-Sunday April 24: Finalize GUI
+Sunday April 24: Finalize GUI [DONE]

 ### First Milestone (Fri Apr 15)
 For the first milestone we should have pulled the data from the website and organize it into team data structures.